CrBridge/vulkan_antics/README.md

 ### Some TroubleShooting
 If this doesn't build, it's almost definitely some issue with the CMakeLists file, so I'd look there first.
 The file loading is also assuming that the out directory is three levels deep from the root directory, so the pipeline, model, image and cubemap implementation files have a ``../../../`` definition at the top of their files, which you should change as needed.
+You can also check https://vulkan.gpuinfo.org/listdevices.php to see if the cause of trouble is an unsupported feature or lower than required device limits.

 ### Dependency resources:
 Vulkan SDK: https://vulkan.lunarg.com/